C4Terina/Smart-security-door/README.md

         {
  ```
  <br />
  If the id is not the same the moter will not "open"
+ Check what port is the arduino using in 'Tools > Port' and change the `face_recognition.py` if it is not the same.
+Also check if your machine is allowing access to that port and if not give it access.